davetron5000/melange-css/README.md

 * "Pixel Perfect" is a non-sequiter given the wide variety of devices used to view a web page.
 * 90% of styling needs can be met with a minimal number of values for each CSS property
+* The remaining 10% should be possible with minimal duplication of existing design system decisions.
 * CSS is not the unit of re-use - CSS, JS, and HTML together are
 * The semantics of markup are not defined by CSS but my the markup itself, via the use of appropriate elements and `aria-` attributes.